-You may be surprised to know that this course was centered around Volkswagen advertisements spanning the 1960s and 70s – I know I was.
-The title of Sharpe’s course had hooked me, but when I heard the company we would be studying, I was skeptical.
+You may be surprised to know that this course was centered around Volkswagen advertisements spanning the 1960s and 70s – we know we were.
+The title of Sharpe’s course had us hooked, but when we heard the company we would be studying, we were skeptical.
 Was the 60s really peak advertising?

 As it turns out, it was.

-I found myself drawn more and more into the examples Sharpe was citing and explaining throughout his digital course.
-By the time he had reached secret number 9, I found myself speculating about which ads I thought Sharpe would highlight with each upcoming tip.
-Sometimes I got it right, but most of the time there were even MORE great ads than the ones I had already seen that stepped up to best prove a point.
+We found ourselves drawn more and more into the examples Sharpe was citing and explaining throughout his digital course.
+By the time he had reached secret number 9, we were peculating about which ads we thought Sharpe would highlight with each upcoming tip.
+Sometimes we got it right, but most of the time there were even MORE great ads than the ones we had already seen that stepped up to best prove a point.

-So, now the real question is this: did I learn anything?
+So, now the real question is this: did we learn anything?

-One of the last things I learned from the course is that Sharpe would NOT have liked the colon I just used in the above sentence, or the semi-colons I tend to pepper into my writing.
+One of the last things we learned from the course is that Sharpe would NOT have liked the colon we included in the above sentence.
 Guilty as charged.
-But in all honesty, he did offer several insights that I found particularly applicable to the type of copy I write, for advertisements and otherwise.
+But in all honesty, he did offer several insights that we found particularly applicable to the type of copy we write, for advertisements and otherwise.

-In no particular order, here are a few nuggets of gold I took away from Sharpe’s class.
+In no particular order, here are a few nuggets of gold we took away from Sharpe’s class.

 Tip 27: Write in pictures

-When I first read this secret, I thought it would roughly translate to “make sure you plan for where your picture will go.”
-I was incorrect.
+When we first read this secret, we thought it would roughly translate to “make sure you plan for where your picture will go.”
+We were wrong.
 Instead, it means that it’s important to create vivid imagery with your words.
 It’s not enough to say the car has “extra headroom,” rather say the car has “enough headroom for any head – even with a hat on it.”
 Describing what you (or others) look like using the product is a great way to paint a mental picture for the audience.
 It’s one thing to see a product in a picture or to imagine yourself using it – it’s another to read copy describing what it will look like when you use it.
 Often, it only takes a few extra words to make the mental imagery much more descriptive and accurate.